 The highlights of the PALOMBA COLLECTION 2012 edition are the “Menhir” washbasin and an exceptional bathtub.
 These two leading protagonists are accompanied by a cast of four new counter top washbasins, two washbasin bowls and a new bathroom furniture collection.

-This innovative Swiss sanitaryware manufacturer is of the best in the world and supports a 5 year warranty on manufacture defaults.
+This innovative Swiss sanitaryware manufacturer is of the best in the world and supports a 5 year warranty on manufacture defects.
 This is hardly surprising seeing as this reputable company has been in existence since 1892.
 There is a promise of superior quality as each piece is carefully checked by personnel prior to leaving the factory.

 All Laufen products are made in line with Italtile's LiveGreen ethos as the manufacture process focuses on sustainable methods of production that include the carefully monitored use of resources during production, a recycling program and then ultimately, the manufacture of products that function to use a minimized amount of water during use.